The Santa Clause (franchise): Box office performance

 The Santa Clause 2 on its opening weekend grossed $10 million more than its predecessor.
 The opening weekend was a personal best to date for Tim Allen.
 The Hollywood Reporter said its performance "exceeded expectations".
 The Santa Clause's strongest market outside the United States was Germany, and The Santa Clause 2 had in Germany an opening weekend of $892,000, which was 50% larger than the opening weekend of the original film.

 In the United States, The Santa Clause 3 had an opening weekend of $19.5 million, which was less than the $29 million grossed by The Santa Clause 2.
 Box Office Mojo reported: "More often than not, second sequels in the family genre make significantly less than their predecessors".
 After 24 days in theaters, the third film had grossed $67.1 million, which Box Office Mojo said was "lagging behind its predecessors by a wide margin".

 In the United Kingdom, The Santa Clause 3 had an opening weekend of $2.7 million at 350 locations, which was 40% better than the opening weekend of The Santa Clause 2.
 In Mexico, The Santa Clause 3 had an opening weekend of $1.4 million at 380 locations, which was three times better than The Santa Clause 2's opening weekend.

 Critical and public response

-Scott Foundas of Variety called the 1994 film was "a full-on charmer pic".
+Scott Foundas of Variety called the 1994 film "a full-on charmer pic".
 Foundas said the 2002 follow-up had too many writers and executives involved during the long development process, which he said led to "systematically pulverizing most of the original's simple delights".
 The critic said: "The Santa Clause 2 is a movie conscious, at every waking moment, of trying to out-do its predecessor".
 Variety's Justin Chang said The Santa Clause 3 was "a much cleaner, more streamlined ride than its overstuffed predecessor".
 Chang said: "Michael Lembeck directs the action with a surer touch and more consistent tone than he brought to Santa Clause 2, and effortlessly pulls off the pic's sentimental, life-affirming moments without tugging too hard".